 Colorectal cancer can develop for years without a single symptom, and once it progresses beyond the early stages, it can be extremely dangerous.
 That’s why it’s important for anyone over age 50 to schedule regular screenings for colon cancer, available at Colorado Gastroenterology.
-Call the Denver, Aurora, or Golden office today.
+Call the Denver or Aurora office today.

 Colorectal cancer refers to cancers that grow in the colon, or large intestine, including those that occur in the last section of the colon, called the rectum.
 Colon cancer can affect anyone, but it’s most frequently found in older adults, after developing in clumps of cells called polyps that form along the intestinal walls.